Employment Law Firm Assisting with Severance and Employee Contract Negotiations

 Your employer is going to be concerned about exposure to future liability and will want you to sign a general release of all claims.
 Your signature on a general release may preclude you from suing that employer in the future (though Maryland and federal laws provide certain protections), so you need to make sure that you fully understand what you are signing.

-With offices in Annapolis, employment law attorney Joyce E. Smithey and her team represent employees and employers throughout Maryland.
+With offices in Annapolis, employment law legal practitioner Joyce E. Smithey and her team represent employees and employers throughout Maryland.
 To discuss your severance in confidence, call (410) 919-2990 or request an initial consultation online today.